Mike Rama: Return as Mayor (2021–2024)

 On November 9, 2022, Rama denied allegations by residents of Lot 937 in Sitio San Miguel, Barangay Apas that the city government did not help them after property developer Century Horizons, represented by then-former Congressman Edgar Erice, demolished 167 households to make way for a property development.
 Rama said that that he was addressing the residents' requests for help, but declined to disclose what action he was taking.
 Many of the displaced residents were eventually relocated in 2024, with the Cebu provincial government (under Governors Junjun Davide and Gwen Garcia) providing relocation sites and financial assistance.

 Former mayor Tomas Osmeña once again publicly criticized Rama during an October 21, 2023 press conference, stating he would support anyone who ran against Rama in 2025—even saying he would "rather vote for [his] dog" than for Rama.
-Osmeña cited the PHP 3 billion (USD 54 million) spent on the still-incomplete and allegedly overpriced Cebu City Medical Center (CCMC), comparing it to the PHP 6 billion (USD 108 million) he had spent to complete the South Road Properties (SRP) project during his own tenure.
+Osmeña cited the PHP 3 billion (US$54 million) spent on the still-incomplete and allegedly overpriced Cebu City Medical Center (CCMC), comparing it to the PHP 6 billion (US$108 million) he had spent to complete the South Road Properties (SRP) project during his own tenure.
 He further claimed that the city suffered a long-term revenue loss after Rama sold 50 hectares of SRP land to Ayala Corporation and SM Supermalls, allegedly losing PHP 6 billion in projected earnings per hectare.
 Osmeña also accused Rama of favoring the two corporations by reducing the Cebu Bus Rapid Transit System (CBRT) route from 25 kilometers (Bulacao to Talamban) to just 12 kilometers (SM Seaside to Ayala Center), arguing the shortened route would benefit the supermalls at the expense of city commuters.
 Rama declined to comment on Osmeña's criticisms.

 In March 2024, Rama filed an administrative complaint before the Office of the President of the Philippines (OP) against Cebu Governor Gwen Garcia, after the latter stopped the construction of a CBRT station in front of the Cebu Provincial Capitol.
 Rama alleged that Garcia committed abuse of power by interfering with a national infrastructure project under the Department of Transportation (DOTr), while Garcia responded that she was protecting the cultural and historical integrity of the Capitol, a historical landmark.
 This resulted in Garcia resigning from PDP-Laban on May 28, citing "irreconcilable conflict" and Rama's position as PDP-Laban's Vice President for Visayas.
 On October 30, the OP dismissed Rama's complaint, citing insufficient evidence.